pantheon-systems/documentation/source/content/guides/drush/06-drush-aliases.md

 ### Add Site Aliases Locations

 Drush does not read alias files from global locations.
-You must set the valid alias locations in your `drush.yml` file if you want to opt-in for this behavior.
-You can add locations in your configuration files.
+You can add alias locations in your `drush.yml` file.
 Files stored in one of the search path locations can be used to create aliases to local and remote Drupal installations.
 These aliases can be used in place of a site specification on the command line, and can also be used in arguments to certain commands such as:

 - `drush rsync`
 - `drush sql:sync`